Fed up with the same-old service stations? Need a break from the monotony of endless motorway miles?

 It’s a magnificent late Victorian country house with lovely gardens, a wooded estate and stunning views.
 There’s almost 1,000 acres of parkland and woodland to explore, and a few cycle trails – perfect if you’re off on an adventure holiday and have your bikes with you.

 There’s a café situated next to the car park for a quick lunch, cup of coffee or delicious pastry.
-There’s also a plant centre if you end up inspired by your walk and want to create your very own garden haven at home.
+There’s also a plant centre if you end up inspired by your walk and want to create your very own green haven at home.

-Parking and entrance isn’t free unless you’re a National Trust member, but at £20 for an adult, £10 for a child or £50 for a family, it is worth a stop if you’re trying to make the most of your travel day.
+Parking and entrance aren’t free unless you’re a National Trust member, but at £20 for an adult, £10 for a child or £50 for a family, it is worth a stop if you’re trying to make the most of your travel day.

 Beth Twigg